External Examiners: Taught Programmes

 In line with national requirements, your name, position and institution/workplace will be made available to students in programme guides.
 In the event of a student making direct contact with you, you are advised to refer the query to the Programme Leader.

-Your external examiner reports are stored in the University’s external examiner report submissions inbox and are accessible to senior management and Academic Registry.
+Your external examiner reports are stored on the University's secure WebHub database, and are accessible to senior management and Academic Registry.
 They are also stored in Academic Registry’s secure repository.
 They are shared with programme teams, Directors of School/Heads of Department, and other relevant University staff as required by our Quality Assurance processes.
 They are also shared with students via designated programme SharePoint sites and via Boards of Study.

 Your data may be shared with law enforcement and taxation bodies and also the UK Visas and Immigration.
 Information may also be shared with Professional, Statutory and Regulatory Bodies (PSRBs) (or their representatives) in order to fulfil the requirements of PSRB accreditation and validation of LJMU programmes.

 Your data may also be shared with national regulatory bodies such as the Quality Assurance Agency.

 Your name, position and institution/workplace, CVs and/or external examiner reports, and the University’s responses to these reports, may also be shared with PSRBs, as appropriate, in order to fulfil any requirements of the PSRB’s accreditation/monitoring processes.

 For examiners who are nominated for or appointed to oversee collaborative programmes outside the UK, their information may be shared with designated contacts at the collaborative partner.
 This will be done in accordance with the contract and the relevant safeguards which are already in place for collaborative provision.
 Further information can be obtained from The Collaborative Team within LJMU’s Academic Registry.